 You used to be hard-pressed to find a finance book that didn’t recommend budgeting, but things have changed.

 They focus more on big savings and less on fewer lattes.

 Today, I’m going to show you both sides.

 Here’s why I swear by my budget, and why you don’t need one to be financially successful.

 This is Why I Budget

+I admit it.
 I don’t follow every part of my budget, precisely, every month.